Radioactive Sealed Source, Seed, & Nuclear Gauge,

 Dismantling/De-Housing, Disposal Services

 / Nuclear gauges, seeds, tubes, sealed sources, and even leaking sources have been accepted for dismantling

 and/or de-housing, disposal or recycling, and/or transportation by ADCO Services

 since 1965 from customers in: New York City to San Francisco.
 Coast to coast,

 ADCO Services' central U.S. location in Chicago, IL allows ADCO to offer turnkey

-service for source disposal to the entire continental United States in a timely
+service for radioactive source disposal to the entire continental United States in a timely

 capable of handling nearly every kind

-of radioactive source from: check sources and seeds, to industrial sized nuclear gauges, Alnor Dew Pointers, thickness gauges, flood sources, sheet sources,
+of radioactive source for disposal from: check sources and seeds, to industrial sized nuclear gauges, Alnor Dew Pointers, thickness gauges, flood sources, sheet sources,

 Filtec gauges, calibration sources, standards, Phantom sources, Brachytherapy